-A film of Marina Warner in conversation with Kari Jegerstedt in Bergen as part of the Holberg Prize 2015 will be shown on 31 October 2015 on Norwegian National Television, all details can be found here.
+A film of Marina Warner in conversation with Kari Jegerstedt in Bergen as part of the Holberg Prize 2015 was shown on 31 October 2015 on Norwegian National Television, available to watch below and via this link.

 27th October 2015 10pm

 As Halloween fast approaches, Matthew Sweet is joined round the Free Thinking cauldron by guests including Marina Warner and Suzannah Lipscomb to consider the season of the witch.
 Author Marina Warner discusses her father’s relationship with the ghost writer M.R.
 James.

 Marina Warner selects eight films as part of a YouTube guest playlist for Frieze Magazine.

 MW contributed to the The Wicked Queen produced by Cathy FitzGerald broadcast on BBC Radio 4.

 The Wicked Queen responds to grey hair and crow’s feet by trying to take her competition out of the running with a poison apple.
 Cathy FitzGerald investigates whether there are more productive ways to deal with ageing.
 Can she rescue the Queen from the mirror’s spell?

 Marina Warner’s ‘Learning My Lesson’ was the third of this year’s London Review of Books Winter Lectures 2015 at the British Museum, a podcast can be heard here and watched below and on YouTube here